brachypelma/payload-plugin-comments/README.md

   - Payload API endpoint to which you can POST comment data
   - Comment processing/validation callback
   - Option to receive email whenever a new comment is received.
+- Fully customizable
-- Fully customizable: add, edit, remove any fields you want.
+  - Add, edit, remove collection fields
+  - Add comment approval logic, including the ability to set parameters to approve when a new comment is received.
+  - Customize email sent when a new comment is received.

 ## Use cases: